RyanOatz99/terraform-azurerm-azure-functions-static-site/README.md

 [![LICENSE](https://img.shields.io/github/license/reifnir/terraform-azurerm-azure-functions-static-site)](https://github.com/reifnir/terraform-azurerm-azure-functions-static-site/blob/master/LICENSE)

+**BEFORE YOU USE THIS...** I've made another module that doesn't require any C# code, compilation or artifacts (as that can seem fishy to folk).
+It's located here at [https://registry.terraform.io/modules/reifnir/static-site/azurerm](https://registry.terraform.io/modules/reifnir/static-site/azurerm).

 This Terraform module stands up an Azure Functions website that hosts static content.
 It does this by building a C# .NET Core 3.1 Azure Functions package with the static contents hosted inside.